 A marriage of less than five years is generally considered by the family courts to be a short marriage.
+It is worthy of note that when a couple has cohabited prior to marriage the duration of that relationship will also be taken into account.
 Where a couple’s relationship encompasses a short period of time, and there are no children, the family courts will generally consider a 50/50 split of all assets accrued during the relationship to be a suitable division.

 Where both parties brought similar wealth to the marriage, had similar income levels and there were no children, the court’s aim is to simply restore them both to the financial level they were at before the marriage.